Bankruptcy: A Fresh Start

 Take Back Control Of Your Life and Sleep Better Tonight

 Dispelling Common Bankruptcy Myths

-Myth #1: People who file bankruptcy are lazy or irresponsible — In fact, the vast majority of bankruptcy clients of the Limon Law Office in Brownsville have done their best to avoid financial problems.
+Myth #1: People who file for bankruptcy are lazy or irresponsible – In fact, the vast majority of bankruptcy clients at my firm, Limon Law Office, in Brownsville have done their best to avoid financial problems.
 Working as much as they can and making payments as fast as they can simply have not been enough to avoid serious debt problems.

 Myth #2: A bankruptcy will leave a black mark on a person’s credit, making life more difficult for a long time – In fact, racking up financial obligations that you cannot repay is very detrimental to your credit rating.
 Filing bankruptcy gives you the chance for a fresh start.
 It is true that your credit record will show that you filed for bankruptcy, but it will also show that you have no remaining debts after your discharge.

 Consult With Me, A Brownsville Bankruptcy Law Attorney, At No Charges

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.